 You are proud of the products or services you bring to the marketplace.
 You know in your heart that they will bring your prospective clients many times the return on investment they make with you.
 And yet, they throw the oldest and the most well-known objection in the history of buying and selling: "Your price is too high."

-There is a whole cottage industry out there to who you how to "handle stall and objections."
-But what if there was a way to make sure that the pricing objection does not happen at all in your selling process?
+There is a whole cottage industry out there that teaches you how to "handle stalls and objections."
+But what if there was a way to make sure that the pricing objections do not happen at all in your selling process?